 Training a Greyhound puppy requires patience and consistency.
 Start with basic commands and socialization, which will help your puppy adjust to new environments and people.

 Socializing your puppy with other dogs and people is essential to prevent fear and aggression.

 Choosing the Right Training Equipment

 Choosing the right training equipment is essential for Greyhound obedience training.
-A sturdy leash and collar or harness are necessary, and you should consider using a clicker or treats as a reward.
+A sturdy leash and martingale collar or harness are necessary, and you should consider using a clicker or treats as a reward.

 Avoid using choke collars or prong collars, as they can cause injury or pain to your Greyhound and may negatively impact its behavior.

 Greyhounds can develop behavioral issues if they are not adequately trained and socialized.
 Here are some common behavioral problems that Greyhounds can develop and how to address them: